AitoDotAI/grocery-store-demo-app/README.md

 The application was originally created for [Hacktalks Helsinki, on November the 22nd of November 2018](https://www.hacktalks.fi/).
 The app is for demonstration purposes only, so many special cases and error handling have been omitted in favour of readability and simplicity.

-The software is licensed under the Apache 2 license, so it can be cloned and modified at will.
+The demo software is licensed under the Apache 2 license, so it can be cloned and modified at will.
 It can therefore be used as a template Aito client application.
 We accept pull requests in case you find something obvious missing or broken.

 ## The exercise